DanielBrett/Introduction-to-Open-Refine/README.md

 2. Clean the data by trimming whitespace and clustering (remember to use both ngram-fingerprint and metaphone3)
 3. Switch the view to show records instead of rows
 4. Combine your split cells (Dropdown>Edit cells>Join multi-valued cells)
-5. Close your facet and type "AUTHORS CLEAR!!!" into the chat